-Students will register for the IPE elective sessions by contacting: rsvp.ipe@utoronto.ca.
+Students will register for the IPE elective sessions by contacting the Office of IPE.
 Students will likewise be expected to contact the Office of IPE if they need to cancel their registration, so that students on waitlists may be accommodated.
 Confirmation of registration will be sent to students ahead of the session.